Tribe's Guide to

 • If you have contact details for the other parent, open discussions with them to determine their reasoning for withholding the child.
 Try to negotiate the reduction of their concerns.
 You might need to do this with the assistance of friends and family.

 • If negotiation fails, and the removal continues, you may apply for recovery orders.
-If you already have parenting orders, and there is no risk to the child, you might consider making a contravention application instead.

 • If you cannot make contact with the other parent, and you don’t know where your child is, you should consider applying for urgent location and recovery orders.